IkoMosiEntertainmentHub/Nuvio-Logo-Collection/README.md

 - Free for modification
 - Licensed under an open-source license

-If you want to use an asset outside of this repository, **you are responsible for determining whether you have the necessary rights or permission to do so**.
+If you want to use an individual asset, you are responsible for determining the applicable copyright, trademark, license, attribution, and permission requirements.

-Where an asset has its own license, attribution requirement, or usage restriction, those terms apply to that asset.

-> [!CAUTION]
-> **Please do not assume that an asset is free to use simply because it is available here.**
+**Do not assume that an asset is free to use simply because it is available in this repository.**

+Where an asset has its own license or usage requirements, those terms apply to that asset.

 ---